 by April Sanders

-Cat trees are sometimes called cat condos or towers.
-They are structures built to give your cat a place to scratch, rest, play and perch.
-Cats are protective of their territory, and giving them a place of their own, such as a cat tree, makes them happy animals.
+Sometimes called cat towers, cat trees are built to give your cat a place to scratch, rest, play, and perch.
+Cats are protective of their territory, and giving them a place of their own that's above everything else makes them happy.
 A cat tree can also keep them from scratching up or taking over your furniture.
-Take a look at the article below to learn how to choose a cat tree for your kitty.
+Here's how to choose the best cat tower for your kitty.

 Find out the maximum weight load of the cat tree.
 The higher the number, the more secure the tree will be.
 Cats often run and leap onto cat furniture.
 Toddlers and even dogs may try to climb on it.
 Choose a cat tree that is very sturdy and can handle the weight of several cats playing on it.